BogartWilley/Game-Clipper/README.md

 - **OBS Integration**: Uses OBS WebSocket (ws) to precisely find and capture video and audio from the game window only, ensuring that no other applications or windows are recorded.

-- **Replay Management**: Once a replay is saved and uploaded to either the VPS or YouTube,the recorded file can optionally be delete from your PC to save storage space.
+- **Replay Management**: Once a replay is saved and uploaded to either the VPS or YouTube,the recorded file can optionally be delete from your PC to save up storage space.

 ## How It Works

 1. **Game Selection**: Choose from a list of supported games within the app.
-The program will handle the setup and configuration for the selected game.
+The program will handle the setup and configuration for the selected game on it's own.

 2. **Detection**: The app uses OpenCV template matching to detect when a match starts and ends.

 3. **Recording**: It communicates with OBS via WebSocket to start and stop recording based on the detected match times.

 4. **Seamless Experience**: Enjoy uninterrupted recording of your game sessions with minimal setup.

+## - POSSIBLE FUTURE FEATURES -

+- **Upload your own image templates to adjust the replay detection and timings to your preferences.**
+- **Signup on your own YouTube channel using OAuth,and manage your replays from there**